 Optional (Add red pepper flakes to each jar with garlic if you want some heat, approximately a 1/4 to 1/2 teaspoon per quart)

 Makes 6 quarts

 Wash jars in hot water or sanitize in dish washer.
-Put 3 cloves of garlic (grow your own garlic, it’s super easy) in the bottom of each jar.
+Put 3 cloves of garlic, and 2 teaspoons mustard seed and dill in the bottom of each jar.